Periodicities in a multiply connected geometry from quenched dynamics: Results

 According to KZM, quenching the system across the critical point into the symmetry-breaking phase will result in the topological defects dynamically and statistically \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}.
-In our model, this topological defect is the winding number of phase of the order parameter along the ring \cite{Sonner:2014tca, Das:2011cx}.
-(Details of the quench profile and numerical schemes can be referred to in the \hyperref[methods]{Methods} of \hyperref[app]{Appendix}.)
+In our model, the topological defect is the winding number of phase of the order parameter along the ring \cite{Sonner:2014tca, Das:2011cx}.
+(Details of the quench profile and numerical schemes can be referred to in the \hyperref[methods]{Methods}.)
 We denote the compact ring as $\mathcal{C}$ with the circumference $L=50$, i.e., $x\in[0,50]$.
 Therefore, the winding number of the phase $\theta$ of the order parameter $\Psi_1=|\Psi_1|e^{i\theta}$ can be defined as \be W=\frac{1}{2\pi}\oint_\mathcal{C} {d{\bf \theta}}. \ee Fig.\ref{p1}(a) shows the temporal evolutions of the phases and average condensate of the order parameter from the initial time (at temperature $T=1.4T_c$) to the final equilibrium state ($T=0.8T_c$).
-At the initial time $t=-8.4$, the system is in the normal state with vanishing order parameter (refer to the right plot of Fig.\ref{p1}(a)).
-Tiny random seeds of the scalar field are thrown into the system at the initial time in order to induce spatial inhomogeneities during the quenching process.
+At the initial time $t=-8.4$, the system is in the normal state with vanishing order parameter.
+Tiny random seeds of the scalar field are thrown into the system and evolves by keeping the temperature at $1.4T_c$ for a while in order to have a thermal equilibrium state at the initial time (refer to the right plot of Fig.\ref{p1}(a)).
 Thus, the phase is randomly distributed in space at $t=-8.4$.
-Decreasing the temperature across the critical point $T_c$, spontaneous U(1) symmetry breaking will take place and the winding numbers will turn out in the ring.
+Decreasing the temperature across the critical point $T_c$, spontaneous U(1) symmetry breaking will take place and the winding numbers will turn out in the ring due to KZM.